 - 1. Each Party shall permit all transfers relating to a covered investment to be made freely and without delay into and out of its territory.
-Such transfers include: - (a) contributions to capital; - (b) profits, dividends, capital gains, and proceeds from the sale of all or any part of the covered investment or from the partial or complete liquidation of the covered investment; - (c) interest, royalty payments, management fees, and technical assistance and other fees; - (d) payments made under a contract, including a loan agreement; - (e) payments made pursuant to Article 5 [Minimum Standard of Treatment](4) and (5) and Article 6 [Expropriation and Compensation]; and - (f) payments arising out of a dispute. - 2.
+Such transfers include: - (a) Contributions to capital; - (b) Profits, dividends, capital gains, and proceeds from the sale of all or any part of the covered investment or from the partial or complete liquidation of the covered investment; - (c) Interest, royalty payments, management fees, and technical assistance and other fees; - (d) Payments made under a contract, including a loan agreement; - (e) Payments made pursuant to Article 5(4) and (5) and Article 6; and - (f) Payments arising out of a dispute. - 2.
 Each Party shall permit transfers relating to a covered investment to be made in a freely usable currency at the market rate of exchange prevailing at the time of transfer. - 3.
 Each Party shall permit returns in kind relating to a covered investment to be made as authorized or specified in a written agreement between the Party and a covered investment or an investor of the other Party. - 4.
-Notwithstanding paragraphs 1 through 3, a Party may prevent a transfer through the equitable, non-discriminatory, and good faith application of its laws relating to: - (a) bankruptcy, insolvency, or the protection of the rights of creditors; - (b) issuing, trading, or dealing in securities, futures, options, or derivatives; - (c) criminal or penal offenses; - (d) financial reporting or record keeping of transfers when necessary to assist law enforcement or financial regulatory authorities; or - (e) ensuring compliance with orders or judgments in judicial or administrative proceedings.
+Notwithstanding paragraphs 1 through 3, a Party may prevent a transfer through the equitable, non-discriminatory, and good faith application of its laws relating to: - (a) Bankruptcy, insolvency, or the protection of the rights of creditors; - (b) Issuing, trading, or dealing in securities, futures, options, or derivatives; - (c) Criminal or penal offenses; - (d) Financial reporting or record keeping of transfers when necessary to assist law enforcement or financial regulatory authorities; or - (e) Ensuring compliance with orders or judgments in judicial or administrative proceedings.